 That of your heart which cannot or will not develop into a Buddha must perish -

 You attain to immortality by filling your minds with truth and go on too - Cleanse yourselves of evil and sanctify your lives. ✪

 He who identifies his self with the truth will attain Nirvana; and he who has entered Nirvana has attained Buddhahood -

 You who long for life, learn that immortality is hidden in transiency, and learn to lead a life of righteousness.

 [A source: the chapter "Samsara and Nirvana" in Paul Carus' work.]

 ❋ How can you establish in the world the truth that there is nothing everlasting in the world?
-Just attain to Buddhahood and see for yourself.
+Attain to Buddhahood and then you may see for yourself.

 Who shall save us from misery?
 Things of the world and its inhabitants are combinations of elements that existed before.

 There is truth in the plant and its life can expand; the plant grows and blossoms and bears fruit.
 Its beauty [can be] marvellous.
 There is truth in the animal; it moves about and perceives its surroundings; it distinguishes and learns to choose.
 There is consciousness, but not [much] consciousness of [abstract] Truth. ◇